 - Bright color LCD display

 We were surprised to see Sainlogic offering a solid home weather station for the UK market.
-The company’s stations are on the budget side of things here in the States and haven’t made our lists in the US for best weather stations because of that.
+The company’s stations are on the budget side of things here in the States, and we haven’t made our lists in the US for best weather stations because of that.
 However, like Ambient Weather in the US, Sainlogic licenced technology from Ecowitt to produce this particular home weather station, which looks identical to the WS-2902C.

 If you were looking at the WS-2902C, buy this instead and save yourself money.
 You get all the functionality the WS-2902C has in the States, except for the smart home functionality.
 Better yet, it’s competitively priced.